About the assessment

 Review and reassessment

-Someone will contact you to arrange a convenient date to talk with you and anyone who helps you, to check that what we agreed in your care and support plan is working.
-This is called a review.
+Someone will get in touch to set up a convenient time to talk with you and anyone who helps you.
+This is to check if your care and support plan is working.
+This meeting is called a review.

 The review must include your views and may also include the views of your family or carers.
 The people providing your care and support may also be included.